FosterBirnbaum/PottsMPNN/README.md

 * **`inference.optimize_fasta`**: (bool) Optimize sequences found in an input `.fasta` file.
 * **`inference.write_pdb`**: (bool) Write new `.pdb` files with the best sequences found for each structure.

-#### Constraints & Biases (inhereted from ProteinMPNN) -- Note that all of these will apply to the optimization as well as to the autoregressive sampling
+#### Constraints & Biases (inhereted from ProteinMPNN, except `tied_epistasis`) -- Note that all of these will apply to the optimization as well as to the autoregressive sampling
 * **`inference.fixed_positions_json`**: Path to JSON defining 1-indexed positions to fix (keep as wildtype).
 * **`inference.pssm_json`**: Path to JSON containing Position-Specific Scoring Matrix (bias per position).
 * **`inference.omit_AA_json`**: Path to JSON defining amino acids to ban at specific positions.
 * **`inference.bias_AA_json`**: Path to JSON defining global amino acid biases.
 * **`inference.omit_AAs`**: List of amino acids to globally omit from design (e.g., `['C', 'W']`).
 * **`inference.tied_positions_json`**: Path to JSON containing tied position information for each structure.
+* **`inference.tied_epistasis`**: (bool) Whether to estimate epistasis when modeling tied positions during optimization.
+If true, all tied positions are set to the same residue, and the energy of that sequence is estimated.
+If false, each tied position is set to each residue separately, and the energies of the sequences with the individual mutations are averaged.
 * **`inference.bias_by_res_json`**: Path to JSON containing residue bias info (shape chain length by vocab) for each chain in each structure.
 * **`inference.pssm_threshold`**: (float) A value between `-inf` and `+inf` to restrict per position AAs.
 * **`inference.pssm_multi`**: (float) A value between `[0.0, 1.0]`, `0.0` means do not use pssm, `1.0` ignore MPNN predictions.